kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-notes-app/02-client-side-testing/01-setting-up-react-meteor-data.md

 * The `Link` Component took zero `0` props

 ### How did we solve the problem in shortlink?
-* We set up tracker.autorun() inside of the componentDidMount() Lifecycle
+* We set up `Tracker.autorun()` inside of the `componentDidMount()` Lifecycle
-* We created a cool container Component that new how to fetch the data it needed
+* We created a cool container Component that knew how to fetch the data it needed
 * It did not need to get those things passed in as props

 ### Time to improve
 * We are going to improve on this technique
-* Instead of setting up our own Tracker.autorun() calls inside of Components we define we will use a library instead that generates very simply Container Components for us
+* Instead of setting up our own `Tracker.autorun()` calls inside of Components we define we will use a library instead that generates very simple Container Components for us
 * At the end of the day we're really just going to be defining a single function, the `Tracker.autorun()` function and it will do everything else for us, allowing us to easily re-render a new Component when the data in our function changes

 We first need to install